sjoerdvankreel/firefly-synth-2/static/Manual.md

 ## Theming
 This section is only of interest if you want to customize theming.<br/>
+FF2 themes are folders containing a json file named theme.json and an image file named header.png.<br/>
+Right-click to show the generic context menu and click "show plugin folder" to open the plugin directory.<br/>
+Themes are in Contents/Resources/ui/themes.

 ## Top section
 Contains everything that is not directly related to generating audio.